 The world’s economies are increasingly linked with the rise of international trade, multinational corporations and intermeshed financial markets.
 This module provides critical analysis of this trend, those who benefit, those that are left out and the role of public policy.

-All majors in economics must complete a research experience by selecting a 400- or 500-level course (except Econ 415) in which they will write and present a research paper.
+All majors in economics must complete a research experience by selecting a 400- or 500-level course (except Econ 415 and Econ 450) in which they will write and present a research paper.
 The contents of the paper and the presentation of the results will be arranged by the student with the faculty member teaching the course at the beginning of the semester.
 Once the paper is complete and has been presented in class, the student will submit to the faculty member a Research Requirement Completion form to indicate that this degree requirement has been satisfied.
 This form will be signed by the faculty member and submitted to the Chair of the Economics Department.

 Honors in the Major